 A starting point is to create new healthy habits at home by getting your children involved with food preparation and allowing them choices in the kitchen.
 This will make them feel valued and encourage them to try new (healthy) foods.
 And of course, if there’s an element of fun involved you’ll automatically get their attention.

 Here is our list of simple and fun tricks to encourage your children to eat healthy food.

-How to get your children to eat healthy food
+10 Sneaky ways to get your kids to eat healthy food

 1. Stick it on a stick

 Kids love food if it’s presented on a stick!
 Cucumber and tomato on its own may not appeal but put it on a cocktail stick and it’s suddenly food from the gods.
 Skewers are ideal for fruit but don’t stop there.
 Skewer cooked veggies and tiny cut-up sandwiches and thread them on.
 Trust me, if it’s on a skewer (especially if they put it there) they’ll eat it.
 Note: For younger kids you may wish to cut-off the pointed end of the skewer.

 Stockist: Good Hub

 2. Shake it up

 Give healthy foods, herbs and spices appealing names that makes them sound more fun, then let them shake it onto their food.
 That shaking action is a dead-set winner.
 We call oats ‘sprinkles’ in our house, and they are sprinkled over other breakfast cereals as a ‘treat’.
 This can be done with a variety of foods such us seeds on salads, nuts on desserts and even a shake of ‘magic powder’ (otherwise known as turmeric) over eggs and potatoes.
 Best way EVER to get your children to eat healthy foods!